CSCfi/csc-user-guide/docs/support/tutorials/conda.md

 ## Creating environments so that other user's can access them

-Giving other users an access to your Conda environment is as easy as giving them read access to the directory containing the environment, in principle.
+Giving other users access to your Conda environment is as easy as giving them read access to the directory containing the environment, in principle.
 If you use $PROJAPPL in Puhti this is the default setting.